vvv-school/assignment_solve-maze/README.md

 ```

 ### Scanning the Maze
-It is required to receive a `yarp::os::Property` from the port `/assignment_solve-maze-handler/radar:o` containing the up-to-date scanning results in the following format:
+It is required to receive a `yarp::os::Property` from the port `/assignment_solve-maze-handler/radar:o` containing the up-to-date results of the scan and odometry in the following format:
 ```
 (length <l>) (time <t>) (craft (<x> <y> <d>)) (target (<x> <y> <r>)) (obstacles ((<x> <y> <r>) (<x> <y> <r>) ...)) (state <s>)
 ```